wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 **Wallarm behavior:**

-Wallarm detects API abuse only if the filtering node has version 4.2 or above.
+Wallarm detects and mitigates the scraping attacks only if it has the [API Abuse Prevention](about-wallarm/api-abuse-prevention.md) module enabled and properly configured.

-The [API Abuse Prevention](about-wallarm/api-abuse-prevention.md) module uses the complex bot detection model to detect the [scraping](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-011_Scraping) bot type which is collecting accessible data and/or processed output from the application that may result in private or non-free content becoming available for any user.
+The **API Abuse Prevention** module uses the complex bot detection model to detect the [scraping](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-011_Scraping) bot type which is collecting accessible data and/or processed output from the application that may result in private or non-free content becoming available for any user.

-**Remediation:**
+**Additional recommendations:**

-You may follow these recommendations:
+In addition to the protection measures performed by Wallarm, you may follow these recommendations:

 * Get familiar with the [OWASP description for automated threats](https://owasp.org/www-project-automated-threats-to-web-applications/) to web applications.
 * Use additional CAPTCHA solutions.